 AdministrationOne-on-one using 2 iPads or 2 Chromebooks.
 If being administered remotely, the student can also use a smart phone.
 Device one is used for scoring and recording student responses, device two is used to display words for the student to read aloud.
-You control the student screen via bluetooth or internet, minimizing testing time and eliminating the need for paper and pencils.
+You control the student screen via Bluetooth or internet, minimizing testing time and eliminating the need for paper and pencils.

 ScoringWords are scored at the error level by clicking on the specific letters the student misreads.
 This scoring feature automatically produces reports allowing you to accurately identify specific phonics skills students need instruction on.
 There is also a note taking option, allowing you to track and record exactly what the student said.

 TimingThe assessment is NOT timed, but students are only allowed 3 seconds per word, otherwise the word should be marked wrong.
 Depending on the phonics category, the student will read between 18 to 80 words.
 It only takes between 2 to 5 minutes per assessment, including set-up, reading the directions, and scoring each word.

 TrainingEasy to use with tips like key words and prerecorded pronunciations of each word making it easy to administer and score.
 Most people learn how to use KeyPhonics in under 1 hour.